architecture4less/ProductionLineTracker/README.md

 - Querying data from a database
 - Using Enums
 - Using abstract classes & interfaces with polymorphism
+- Using String Builder
+- Using Regex
+- Designing recursive functions
+- Reading properties from a file

 ## Problem Statement